iogf/eacc/README.md

-# Yacc
+# Eacc

 If it looks like a duck, swims like a duck, and quacks like a duck, then it probably is a duck.

-Python Yacc is a parsing library with a powerful Backus-Naur variation.
+Python Eacc is a parsing library with a powerful Backus-Naur variation.
 It implements a powerful lexer that can be used to validate documents.
 It also implements a parsing mechanism to build AST's for documents.

 The notation to express grammar consists of defining token patterns in a similar fashion to Backus-Naur.
-The similarity with Backus-Naur form is merely superficial because in yacc it is purely using python code to express the token patterns.
+The similarity with Backus-Naur form is merely superficial because in eacc it is purely using python code to express the token patterns.

 A token has a type when a sequence of tokens is matched it evaluates to a specific type then rematcned